MovingBlocks/AdventureSite/README.md

 ### How to Add a new Path?
 - To add a new path we have to decide if it is a totally new path or a subPath?
 - If it is a new path, then you can create a new directory under the `src/data/` and name it accordingly.
-Also, add a appropriate path by following the [Path Structure](./pathStructure.md).
+Also, add an appropriate path by following the [Path Structure](./pathStructure.md).
-- If it is a sub path then create the path file inside appropriate directory under the `src/data/` and name it accordingly.
+- If it is a sub path then create the path file inside the appropriate directory in `src/data/` and name it accordingly.
 - Make sure the path is added inside our existing flow.
 - Path can be imported by using an import statement (similar to react components).